Importing into the UK,

 At the core of the customs clearance process is the import declaration, which functions much like a passport for your goods, allowing them to cross borders.
-This essential document provides a comprehensive inventory of your imported goods, detailing their nature, value, and final destination.
+This essential document provides a comprehensive inventory of your imported goods β detailing their nature, value, and final destination.

 However, the import declaration is more than just paperwork; it is a formal notification to customs authorities about your intention to bring goods into the country.
-This crucial step enables customs to enforce import laws and regulations, ensuring that all incoming goods comply with UK legislation.
-Understanding the import declaration process is key to successful importation.
-By ensuring your declaration is accurate and complete, you help facilitate a smooth and efficient customs clearance.
+This crucial step enables customs to enforce import laws and regulations, ensuring all incoming goods comply with UK legislation.

-Introduced by HMRC in January 2021, GVMS streamlines the customs clearance process by linking the Movement Reference Numbers (MRNs) for pre-lodged declarations to a single Goods Movement Record (GMR), which includes the vehicle's details.
-Each GMR is specific to a single crossing by one vehicle and is used to demonstrate that all goods in the shipment have been pre-declared.
-The haulier only needs to present the GMR at the frontier, ensuring faster and more efficient clearance at non-inventory-linked ports.
+Non-inventory-linked ports operate through the Goods Vehicle Movement Service (GVMS).
+Introduced by HMRC in January 2021, GVMS streamlines clearance by linking the Movement Reference Numbers (MRNs) for pre-lodged declarations to a single Goods Movement Record (GMR), which includes the vehicleβs details.
+Each GMR is specific to a single crossing by one vehicle β the haulier only needs to present the GMR at the frontier, ensuring faster clearance.

 Where is GVMS used?

 Introduced in January 2021, GVMS was initially used only for transit movements from the EU and for goods moving from Great Britain (GB) to Northern Ireland (NI).
 It is now in place for imports and exports at GB ports that have chosen to use the service.
-Border locations receiving goods from the EU into GB can choose between two customs control models: the traditional temporary storage model or the new pre-lodgement model.
+Border locations receiving goods from the EU into GB can choose between two customs control models: the traditional temporary storage model or the newer pre-lodgement model.

 How do I use GVMS?